nwithan8/plex-prerolls/README.md

 ## Schedule Rules

-Schedules follow the following priority:
+Any entry whose schedule falls within the current date/time at the time of execution will be added to the preroll.

+You can define as many schedules as you want, in the following categories (order does not matter):

-1. **misc**: Items listed in `always_use` will always be included (appended) to the preroll list
+1. **always**: Items listed here will always be included (appended) to the preroll list
     - If you have a large set of prerolls, you can provide all paths and use `random_count` to randomly select a smaller subset of the list to use on each run.

-2. **date_range**: Schedule based on a specific date/time range
+2. **date_range**: Schedule based on a specific date/time range (including [wildcards](#date-range-section-scheduling))

 3. **weekly**: Schedule based on a specific week of the year

 4. **monthly**: Schedule based on a specific month of the year

-5. **default**: Default item to use if none of the above apply

-For any conflicting schedules, the script tries to find the closest matching range and highest priority.

 ### Advanced Scheduling